Office of Consumer Health Insurance 2006 Annual Report

 The SPG along with the IDPH plans to engage academic research expertise from Illinois universities, health services research entities, and the state data and policy center to synthesize data regarding the uninsured: analyze potentially viable policy options to address aspects of the Illinois uninsured and underinsured problem; and produce data and analysis reports suitable for publication, web distribution, and presentation at meetings and hearings of the Illinois Adequate Health Care Task Force, as well as at national meetings of HRSA-SPG grantees, the State Coverage Initiatives project, Academy Health, and similar forums.

-The primary focus of SHADAC’s contribution will be to complete the first phase by designing the evaluation of the expansion of the three-share plans into additional counties.
-The evaluation planning and implementation will be key considerations in the design and redesign of programs.
+The primary focus of SHADAC’s contribution will be to complete the design and evaluation of the expansion for the three-share plans in St. Clair, Jackson, Franklin and Williamson counties as the key considerations in the design and redesign of programs.
 The development of an evaluation design will be linked to program design wherever possible to facilitate the evaluative work to minimize conflicts among stakeholders.

 - Discount Plans

-The Division continued to witness an explosion of unlicensed discount plans.
-Illinois residents have been continually exposed to multimedia and Internet solicitations for enrollment into discount card plans offering a wide array of health care services and supplies.
+Illinois currently has approximately 200 active Preferred Provider Administrator (PPA) licenses, covering in excess of 30 million lives.
+Approximately half of these entities report offering health care services on a discounted basis.
+Despite this statistic, the Division continues to witness an explosion of unlicensed discount plans.
+Illinois residents have been continually exposed to multimedia and internet solicitations for enrollment into discount card plans offering a wide array of health care services and supplies.
 Routinely, these plans offer discounted rates for medical, surgical, hospital, dental, vision, prescription drug, emergency travel, mental health, and substance abuse care.

 Employers view these programs as cost effective alternatives to offering supplemental insurance coverage to their employees.
 Individuals see them as an alternative to costly private coverage.
 Many of these plans are legitimate, but there are some that provide only minimal coverage through marginal or non-existent provider networks, and at a great profit margin for the program sponsors.

 Although there are exceptions, Illinois law generally requires discount plans to be registered as preferred provider administrators under the Health Care Reimbursement Act (Article XX ½ of the Insurance Code, 215 ILCS 5/370 f).
 The Division continues to actively work to get these plans registered as preferred provider administrators.
-Unfortunately, other states often lack oversight authority of discount plans.
-This sometimes leads sponsors of these plans to believe they do not have to register under the Illinois law.
+Unfortunately, other states often lack oversight authority of discount plans, leading sponsors of these plans to believe they do not have to register under the Illinois law.
 This belief is reinforced by existing state mandates that require discount programs to disclose, on their membership cards, that discount programs are “not insurance”.
-Preferred provider administrators are not insurance companies, but are still required to be registered with the Division.
+While it is true that preferred provider administrators are not insurance companies, they still are required to be registered with the Division.

-As the insurance industry struggles to address the ongoing challenge of containing escalating health care costs, they have begun to use contractual relationships with providers to re-price claims submitted through indemnity contracts.
+As the insurance industry struggles to address the ongoing challenge of containing escalating health care costs, it has begun to use contractual relationships with providers to re-price claims submitted through indemnity contracts.

 The concept of discounting provider services and passing corresponding savings on to the consumer is not new.
 Traditionally, these arrangements have been known as Preferred Provider Organizations (PPO).
 PPO products combine insurance coverage with contracted provider networks, providing the insured with cost savings generated through these arrangements.
 What is new is that insurers are now administratively applying these discounts to non-PPO products.